12 Things To Bring to the SAT Test: My Checklist

 See to it that the most important things (and also optional but always nice) to have are in your backpack before you set foot outside your home, and you’re golden!

 As I mentioned earlier, I described my experience in detail on my podcast.
-You can listen to it here below or subscribe to Apple podcasts (just search for “Who Cares About College”).
+You can listen to it here below or subscribe to Apple podcasts (just search for “College Reality Check”).

 While my score was not bad, my friend scored a whopping 1560 on her first SAT test.
 Neither she nor I had tutors.
 We both used combination of books and online practice tests.